 Surrounded by the beautiful Black Hills of South Dakota, the imposing monument took 14 years to carve into the mountainside.
 A highlight is walking the Presidential Trail to get up close to the sculpture and spot wildlife such as mountain goats, yellow-bellied marmots, three species of frogs and various birds.

-Nearby, Rapid City features sculptures of every single president, each carved by a different artist and placed in various spots around the city.
+Nearby, Rapid City commemorates presidents with sculptures, each carved by a different artist and placed in various spots around the city.
 Walking maps of this so-called City of Presidents are available.

 John F. Kennedy Presidential Library & Museum in Boston, Massachusetts